 Afterwards, as Enlil is walking through the city, he is arrested by the other gods for being ritually impure and exiled from the city to the underworld.
 The charge against him seems to have nothing to do with Ninlil's seduction, however.
 Ninlil is also arrested and exiled and follows him out of the gates but at some distance behind him.
 Enlil speaks to each of the keepers of the gates or important personages of the underworld instructing them not to tell Ninlil where he has gone if she should ask.

 He then disguises himself as each one, and when Ninlil approaches and asks where Enlil has gone, he says he will not tell her.
 Ninlil offers him sex for information, and he agrees although each time this happens, he tells her nothing.
 In this way, they give birth to the deities Nergal, Ninazu, and Enbilulu, gods of war, healing, and canals, respectively.
 In other myths, however, these three gods have different parents and Ninazu, especially, is more commonly known as the son of Gula, goddess of healing.
 The hero-god Ninurta is also sometimes represented as one of their children though, in the best-known myths, he is the son of Ninhursag and Enlil.

-The story ends in praise for Enlil for his virility, and the myth is thought to celebrate the fertility of the earth.
-The two young deities, defying the laws which would keep them apart, join together to produce life, and even when they are banished to the underworld, they cannot be separated and continue the creative act.
+The story ends in praise to Enlil for his virility, and the myth is thought to celebrate the fertility of the earth.
+The two young deities, defying the laws that would keep them apart, join together to produce life, and even when they are banished to the underworld, they cannot be separated and continue the creative act.
 Enlil as the rebel who defies the laws of the gods to pursue his own desires changes in other myths into the authority who wields the power of divine law and whose judgments cannot be questioned.

 Enlil & the Anzu Bird